 Most cars are taken by amateurs who can be stopped.
-You can increase you protection against this type of crime by taking the following sensible precautions.
+You can increase your protection against this type of crime by taking the following sensible precautions.

-- An unlocked car is an open invitation to a car thief - and take the keys with you.
+- An unlocked car is an open invitation to a car thief - lock your car and take the keys with you.

 - Close all windows - professional thieves have tools that unlock cars through the smallest openings.

-- Lock your car even if you are going to make a quick stop at a gas station or mini mall.
+- Lock your car even if you are going to make a quick stop at an ATM, gas station, or store.

-- If possible, park you car where you do not have to leave your keys.
+- If possible, park your car where you do not have to leave your keys.
 Only leave the ignition key if you have to leave the keys.

 - Never attach a tag with your name and address on it.

-- Park in well-lit areas at night with lots of people around.
+- Park in well-lit areas with plenty of pedestrian traffic.

 - Turn your wheels sharply toward the curb.
 This will make it more difficult for thieves to tow your car.

-- Keep your registration and proof of insurance in your wallet not the car.
+- Keep your registration and proof of insurance in your wallet, not in the car.

-- When buying a car, check out the anti-theft options, such as interior hood and trunk releases, locking steering columns and others.
+- When buying a car, check out the anti-theft options, such as remote keyless entry (smartkeys), engine immobilizers, GPS vehicle tracking, ONStar, and others.

 - Consider the purchase and installation of after-market security devices such as Lo-Jack, hood locks, and engine immobilizers.